liberland/docs/blockchain/dev/payment-gateway.md

 return verifier.verify(publicKey, signatureBuffer);

 // pubKeyPath is the file path to public key
-// orderId and signature are parameters
+// responseJSONStringified and signature are parameters
+// responseJSONStringified is the whole response, JSON stringified
 ```

 #### Check chain